LionyxML/emacs-kick/README.md

 ![Demo](doc/demo01.png)

-`Emacs-Kick` is not a distribution, but a starting point for your own configuration.
-It’s designed to be accessible to Vim/Neovim users without needing to adopt all of Emacs' ecosystem.
-You can still enjoy the power of Emacs without having to learn every Emacs-specific workflow.
+**Emacs-Kick** isn’t a full-fledged distribution but rather a **starting point** for building your own Emacs configuration.
+It’s designed to be especially accessible for Vim/Neovim users, letting you explore the power of Emacs without committing to its entire ecosystem.

-**Minimum Requirements**:
+You can take advantage of Emacs’ features without needing to master every Emacs-specific workflow right away.
+And if you find yourself enjoying it, you can:

+- Run it in a GUI for a richer experience
+- Customize and expand your configuration as much as you want
+- Experiment with frameworks like Doom Emacs or Spacemacs
+- Tinker with vanilla Emacs to build a setup entirely your own OR...
+- Just keep using it on TUI, it is all up to you!

+With Emacs-Kick, the goal is to empower you to explore Emacs at your own pace.
+The sky's the limit! 🌟

+## Minimum Requirements

 - Emacs version **>=30**
   - You can verify your version by running: